-Better democracy campaign group Best for Britain has launched a new recruitment drive in an effort to find a new ethics advisor for the Prime Minister.
+Better democracy campaign group Best for Britain has launched a new recruitment drive in an effort to find a new ethics adviser for the Prime Minister.

-The post has been vacant since the resignation of Lord Geidt in June who felt forced to quit when the then Prime Minister Boris Johnson expressed a willingness to break international law over the Northern Ireland Protocol and following months of other scandals.
+The post has been vacant since the resignation of Lord Geidt in June, who felt forced to quit when then-Prime Minister Boris Johnson expressed a willingness to break international law over the Northern Ireland Protocol and following months of other scandals.

 Even more recently, it was reported that a Conservative Peer was paid £29 million by a company she recommended for the government’s VIP lane for pandemic contracts.

-The campaign will continue until the Prime Minister appoints a new advisor.
+The campaign will continue until the Prime Minister appoints a new adviser.
 Hopeful candidates for the role can use Best for Britain’s ready made application here.

 Chief Executive of Best for Britain, Naomi Smith said,